RIKEN-RCCS/lens3/v2/doc/design.md

 ### Forced Heartbeat Failure

-"kill -STOP" the MinIO process.
+Kill by STOP the backend process.
 It causes heartbeat failure.
-Note that it leaves "minio" and "sudo" processes in the STOP state.
+Note that it leaves backend and "sudo" processes in the STOP state.

-### Forced Termination of Lens3-Mux and MinIO
+### Forced Termination of Lens3-Mux and a backend

+Kill the Lens3 services or the backend process.

+### Forced Failure in Keyval-DB

+Do "chmod" on the keybal-db's store file or directory.

+Or, stop the keybal-db service.

 ### Forced Expiration of Lens3-Mux Entries in Keyval-DB

-The action to fake a forced removal of a __ma:pool-name__ entry in keyval-db should (1) start a new Lens3-Mux + MinIO pair, and then (2) stop an old Lens3-Mux + MinIO pair.
+The action to fake a forced removal of a __ma:pool-name__ entry in keyval-db should (1) start a new Lens3-Mux + backend pair, and then (2) stop an old Lens3-Mux + backend pair.

 ## Notes on Backends